-Over the past few months I have been discussing our asymmetries (both our own and our horses) and how being crooked can have a major effect on our health, the health of our horse and our riding.
-This month I thought we should look a little closer about what we can do to help solve some of those crookedness issues!
+As anyone who has followed my articles for any length of time or attended one of my clinics or classes will know, I am pretty obsessed by asymmetry (both our own and our horses) and how being crooked can have a major effect on our health, the health of our horse and our riding.
+So I thought we could have another look at what we can do to help solve some of those crookedness issues!

 As far as we, the human, are concerned, there are three major front/back crookedness patterns that we tend to suffer from.
 Before we look at these and how to help correct them, we need to make sure we know what the ideal is.